For media enquiries, please contact the author at oli4vb [at] gmail.com

 Heineken in Africa.
-A Multinational Unleashed will be released on 14 Feb 2019 at Hurst Publishers.
+A Multinational Unleashed has been released on 14 Feb 2019 at Hurst Publishers.
 Order your copy here.
 It is a critical case study about the business practices of the Dutch brewer in Africa.
 The revelations in the book have led to parliamentary questions being asked in both the Dutch national assembly and the European Parliament, a boycot in France, the divestment of a Dutch bank and the unilateral suspension of a partnership with a prominent NGO.

 The book was nominated for the Lira Scherpenzeel Prijs for ‘groundbreaking international journalism’ and has been reprinted four times.
 It made news headlines in the Netherlands, Belgium, France and Burundi.

 The author, Olivier van Beemen, has been invited to give lectures and presentations at international conferences in different countries throughout Africa, Europe and Australia, and at prestigious locations in his home country, such as the Dutch ministry of Foreign Affairs and several universities.
 The Dutch book has become subject of a course at the University of Amsterdam.

 About the book:

 Heineken in Africa is the result of five years of thorough research, not only in the twelve African countries where Heineken has its own breweries and joint ventures, but also in the company’s archives and literature.
 The author has spoken to 400 sources within and around the company.

 The book has revealed many controversial facts and practices that made headlines in the Netherlands.
 It shows how Heineken collaborates with dictators, authoritarian governments and an alleged war criminal, how it’s using a mysterious Belgian operating company for tax avoidance in African countries and that the company is tied to human rights violations and high level corruption.